fablab-workshop/WEDU/MountPlate1/README.md

 - Match dimensions with reasonable accuracy
 - Remove any tabs and deburr edges

-## Info:
+## Info
-Machine: Raptor X-SL CNC
+MountPlate1-CAM_Tips - tips on correct settings and practices.

-Take a look at MountPlate1-CAM_Tips for tips on correct settings and practices.
+MountPlate1-CAM_SetupSheet - recommended stock and tools